Pick Your Path: Stress, Guilt, Fear

-We’ve been on a bit of a stress rollercoaster the las couple of years, haven’t we?
+We’ve been on a stress rollercoaster the last couple of years, haven’t we?
 We had all that lovely acute stress in COVID, where we smashed into panic adrenaline superhero mode and rose to the challenge.
-Then we had all the ongoing uncertainty and ambiguity stress, which was harder and weirder, but we managed.
+Then, we had all the ongoing uncertainty and ambiguity stress, which was harder and weirder, but we managed.

 Most modern resilience training is a crock.
 It’s all about coping with temporary setbacks and being OK.
 Cliche wellness advice.
 Ugh.
 No thanks.
-Here’s the thing: COVID didn’t create anything new, where uncertainty and change and future-skills were concerned.
-It exposed the reality that was already there, and put it right in front of our faces.
+Here’s the thing: COVID didn’t create anything new concerning uncertainty, change and future-skills.
+It exposed the reality and put it right in front of our faces.

 Being awesome in the face of madness isn’t a temporary thing.
 It’s a daily skill we need - and have always needed - and thanks to the pandemic, it’s more obvious than ever.
 Leadership teams are scrambling when it comes to meaningful support with resilience.
 They’re hiring wellness officers.
 They’re developing breathing apps.
 They’re desperately trying to help people cope… but they kind of don’t know how.